 The Split Node dialog box shows the -Log(p-value), or logworth, of using each variable to partitioning the training set.
 The variable with the highest logworth is the best predictor at this point in the analysis.
 As the logworth increases, the p-value gets smaller and the Chi-squared value for the model is bigger.
 That means that using that variable as a predictor best isolates “pure” outcomes – we ideally want each leaf node to only contain one outcome (buy/not buy; default on loan/not default).

-Gift Count 36 Months has the highest logworth, followed by Gift Amount Average Card 36 Months and Gift Amount Last.
+We see that Gift Count 36 Months has the highest logworth, followed by Gift Amount Average Card 36 Months and Gift Amount Last.
 You can choose to split the data on the selected input or edit the rule for more information.

 Select Edit Rule….
 The GiftCnt36 - Interval Splitting Rule dialog box opens.